If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The translations on this page need to be proofread.
 If you are fluent enough in this language, please make any corrections necessary!

 Vivian's gender identity is inconsistent between different language translations.
 In the Japanese version, Vivian identifies and presents as female, but is described as actually being an effeminate-looking boy, aligning with common media depictions of transgender characters at the time while not explicitly referring to her as such.
-The French and Spanish versions directly carry this over, with the former additionally describing her as a boy pretending to be a girl.
+The French version directly carry this over and additionally describes her as a boy pretending to be a girl; while the Spanish version describes her as a boy who looks like a girl.

 • Excerpt from party member description (msg_menu_party_vivi):